kg-phantom/weather-dashboard/README.md

 ## Search History
 Each city search is saved to the search history for easy access.

+The previous 10 searches are displayed as buttons.

 When a city in the search history is clicked, the current and future conditions for that city are presented.